rwgk/numba/docs/source/cuda/bindings.rst

 ``NUMBA_CUDA_USE_NVIDIA_BINDING`` to ``1`` prior to the import of Numba.
 Once Numba has been imported, the selected binding cannot be changed.

+QUESTION(rwgk): What are the tradeoffs between the alternative CUDA Bindings (internal vs cuda-python)?

 Per-Thread Default Streams
 --------------------------